Creative Marketing Solutions: Fresh, Effective Strategies for Attracting Clients and Customers from Marcia Yudkin

 Blogging is more like talking than like writing, and as an introvert, I don’t have a lot of talk in me.
 Just as I avoid parties and live in the woods so that small talk comes my way as a special occasion, I don’t read many blogs.
 I also don't follow people on Twitter.
 Blather drains me, whether it’s from others or from me.
 Many of my best clients feel exactly the same way.

 According to the everyone-should-blog point of view, my star should be drooping and falling out of the sky by now.
 But that doesn’t seem to be happening.
-Day after day, more than 2,000 people visit my web site, propelled by articles both on and off the Internet, press releases, fan recommendations, links on authoritative sites, search engine momentum from my own quality site content, and my books.
+Day after day, thousands of people visit my web site, propelled by articles both on and off the Internet, press releases, fan recommendations, links on authoritative sites, search engine momentum from my own quality site content, and my books.

 My business hums along fine without any blogging, and if you have enough marketing irons in the fire of other types, you do not need to blog, either.
 In fact, if you fall into any of the following categories, you may be actually hurting your business by blogging: